ministryofjustice/security-guidance/intranet/email.md

 If you know you're going to be away for any significant amount of time, you can make life easier for everyone, including yourself, by following these simple steps:

 1. Make provision for someone to have access to your work email account during your absence.
 If you don't know how to do this, [contact your IT Service Desk](#general-enquiries-including-theft-and-loss).
-2. Create a “handover” package, containing information about the tasks that will, or might, need attention during your absence.
+2. Create a "handover" package, containing information about the tasks that will, or might, need attention during your absence.
 3. Make sure the package has contact details for everyone who might need to help progress or update the status of the tasks.
-4. Create an “Out Of Office” notification in your email system; include clear details of who to contact in your absence.
+4. Create an "Out Of Office" notification in your email system; include clear details of who to contact in your absence.

 ##Authorised access to user email accounts